Uranograph

 What You Can Do in the Keyboard Menu

-• See and set the note name and its exact frequency
+• Set the note name and its exact frequency

 • Apply a global transposition across the keyboard